 Services range from administrative tasks, such as payroll and benefits administration, to helping you stay on the right side of regulatory compliance.

 So, why should you hire a PEO?
 Tell me if this scenario sounds familiar:

-As a small business with less than 10 employees, it was relatively easy to handle the various human resources functions of a team that size.
+As a small business with less than 10 employees, it was fairly easy to handle the various human resources functions of a team that size.
 No one was too worried about ‘HR’ or anything too official.

-There is no reason why, as an already stressed business owner, you need to be putting all of these extra stressors on your plate.
-Instead, devote your time to vision and growth strategy, and bring in a Professional Employer Organization (“PEO”) to help with the rest.
+There is no reason why, as an already stressed business owner, you need to be putting all of these added time-consuming stressors on your plate.
+Instead, devote your time to vision and growth strategy, and bring in a PEO to help with the rest.

 What is a professional employer organization?

 PEOs help in a variety of roles in terms of their structure within an organization.
 Some simply act as an outsourced service—an arm’s length third-party that a business can turn to for their human resources administrative services.